 The City of Decatur will continue to promote the collaboration and coordination of services among agencies.
 The City will seek and/or support the pursuit of additional funding to address underserved needs and reduce poverty.
-In 2020, the Neighborhood Revitalization Division applied for and received approval for funding under the Illinois Housing Development Authority (IHDA) for the Single-Family Rehabilitation (SFR) Program and the Strong Communities Program (SCP).
+Decatur applied for IHDA funds to assist with Single-Family Rehabilitation with Roof Only Option and was awarded \$470,000 for 2020.
+The funds are to assist low-income homeowners with necessary improvements to stay in the home while maintaining affordability and while improving property in the neighborhoods.
+These funds have been used to assist three households thus far with replacements of roofs.
+IHDA awarded Decatur \$125,000 under the Strong Communities Program for the John Hills area for clean-up and revitalization.
+The first residential rehabilitation under this program is underway.
 The City of Decatur applied for DCEO funds under the Cures funding with the ability to potentially award up to \$1,190,000 to small businesses.
 The City was awarded the grant and provided the first round of assistance to small businesses in February 2021.